imarc/clockvine-vue/docs/ExpectedAPI.md

 ### Custom Endpoints

 Clockvine also supports customizing the URL formats further, also the actions and methods can't be.
 The `baseUrl` argument to the ApiModule constructor can be a function, that is passed all parameters, as well as the action as the configurable `actionParameter` (default "action".)

+### Even More Custom Endpoints

+Beyond customizing the URL formats, You can also provide your own parsing function to Clockvine to handle other response formats.
+See the [parseResponse configuration option](ApiModule.md) when defining your ApiModule.

 ### Endpoint Actions